-After briefing and argument, this court vacated the injunction, holding that plaintiffs were unlikely to succeed on the merits.
-Bevis, 85 F.4th at 1203.
-At Bruen's first step, the court explained, the question was whether assault weapons and LCMs "fall within the scope of the 'Arms' that individual persons are entitled to keep and bear."
-Id. at 1192.
-The court then held that "[b]oth Supreme Court decisions and historical sources indicate that the Arms the Second Amendment is talking about are weapons in common use for self-defense," id., and that, by contrast, weapons like machineguns were not arms, "because they can be dedicated exclusively to military use," id. at 1193.
-Plaintiffs thus had to show that the weapons regulated by the Act "are Arms that ordinary people would keep at home for purposes of self-defense, not weapons that are exclusively or predominantly useful in military service, or weapons that are not possessed for lawful purposes."
-Id. at 1194.
-At the preliminary-injunction stage, plaintiffs had not met their burden, because "assault weapons and [LCMs] are much more like machineguns and military-grade weaponry than they are like the many different types of firearms that are used for individual self-defense."
+At Bruen's first step, which asks whether the restricted items "fall within the scope of the 'Arms' that individual persons are entitled to keep and bear," id. at 1192, the court explained that it was plaintiffs' burden to show that the items are "Arms that ordinary people would keep at home for purposes of self-defense, not weapons that are exclusively or predominantly useful in military service, or weapons that are not possessed for lawful purposes," id. at 1194.
+The court held that plaintiffs failed to meet this burden at the preliminary-injunction stage because "assault weapons and [LCMs] are much more like machineguns and military-grade weaponry than they are like the many different types of firearms that are used for individual self-defense."
 Id. at 1195.
-The court added that it was "not persuaded that the AR-15 is materially different from the M16," which "Heller informs us . . . is not protected by the Second Amendment, and therefore may be regulated or banned."
-Id. at 1197.
+Moreover, the court was "not persuaded" that the AR-15, which the court referred to as the "paradigmatic example of the kind of weapon the [Act] covers," id. at 1183, was materially different from the M16 machinegun that the Supreme Court in District of Columbia v.
+Heller, 554 US.
+570 (2008), concluded was unprotected by the Second Amendment, Bevis, 85 F.4th at 1195-97.